 When Bob Ewell is accidentally killed at the end of the novel, in order to protect Boo Radley the sheriff insists that Mr Ewell fell on his own knife.
 Interestingly and unusually, Atticus eventually agrees to the sheriff's version of events despite believing that Bob Ewell was killed.
 This avoided the killing of another mockingbird.

 Harper Lee based the character of Atticus Finch on her father, Amasa Lee who was a lawyer and Alabama senator.
 The last name of Finch probably came from her mother's name and the first name Atticus came from the ancient Persian orator Titus Pomponius Atticus.

 Scout is an intelligent six year old girl who can read and write before beginning the first grade.
 She is also a tomboy and so is teased by the other girls.
-Scout has a crush on Dill Harris who comes to Maycomb to visit each summer.
+Scout has a crush on Charles Baker Harris or "Dill" who comes to Maycomb to visit each summer.